timleevt/ppls-champ/README.md

 ## Planned for future release
 - optimize network requests
-- fix so default name on form is not Canelo
 - 24 hour timer before list can be updated
 - Spam prevention (timer/captcha)
 - Spinning boxer heads for loading icons